vahid2364/DataScribe_DeepTabularLearning/README.md

 ## 📜 License

-This project is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

 ---